Battle of Nijmegen: March halted

 Around the same time the Nijmegen bridges were captured, the British paratroopers under John Frost had to surrender the northern end of the Arnhem Bridge to the Germans.
-A rapid advance from Nijmegen to Arnhem to retake the bridge, was blocked by a combination of factors, including sunset, unfamiliarity with the terrain ahead (the Betuwe), German reinforcements near Ressen coming from Arnhem (3 Tiger tanks and 2 infantry companies), ongoing firefights and chaos in Nijmegen, and continuous logistical problems on "Hell's Highway", due to events such as the German counterattacks near Veghel.
-The march of XXX Corps was delayed for another 18 hours after the Waal Bridge's conquest, but eventually it was so worn out after 5 days of combat, that the offensive could not be resumed.
+A rapid advance from Nijmegen to Arnhem to retake the bridge, was blocked by a combination of factors, including sunset, unfamiliarity with the terrain ahead (the Betuwe), German reinforcements near Ressen coming from Arnhem (three Tiger tanks and two infantry companies), ongoing firefights and chaos in Nijmegen, and continuous logistical problems on "Hell's Highway", due to events such as the German counterattacks near Veghel.
+The march of XXX Corps was delayed for another 18 hours after the Waal Bridge's conquest, but eventually it was so worn out after five days of combat, that the offensive could not be resumed.
 On 21 September, a battle near Elst obstructed further progress of the XXX Corps and the Guards Armoured Division on the road to Arnhem.
 The 43rd (Wessex) Infantry Division played an important role on 22 September by creating a side corridor to Oosterbeek (where the British parachutists under Roy Urquhart had fortified themselves against a superior German enemy that vastly outnumbered them) via Driel (just liberated by the Polish 1st Independent Parachute Brigade under Stanisław Sosabowski).
 Attempts were made to still turn the Battle of Arnhem into an Allied success now that the forces were linked up, but these were thwarted on 23 September.
 On 24 September, the XXX Corps' generals decided in the Valburg Conference to abandon Market Garden, pull the troops out of Arnhem, and let the frontline fall back to Nijmegen.
 Remaining British troops tried to escape to the south, or hide in occupied territory.
 During Operation Berlin (25–26 September), more than 2,400 of them were evacuated with Canadian help.
 Operation Pegasus (22–23 October) managed to save another 100.

 Nijmegen front city

 After the Allied withdrawal from Arnhem and the Betuwe, the frontline was again at Nijmegen, which would be bombarded regularly for the next five months.
 Historians wonder why Nijmegen was not evacuated right after liberation –just like Arnhem would be evacuated by the Germans on 23 September – which could have prevented hundreds of extra civilian casualties.
 The German forces especially tried to destroy the Waal Bridge on several occasions in numerous ways, but they failed every time.
 The best attempt took place on 29 September, just before 17:30.
 A group of German Kampfschwimmer ("combat swimmers") succeeded in placing floating mines on both bridges, managing to destroy the middle section of the Railway Bridge, and blowing a hole in the road deck of the Road Bridge.
 However, the latter could be saved with a British bailey bridge.
 The Germans counterattacked the Nijmegen salient from 30 September to 8 October, but were repelled with heavy losses.
+The photograph shows DUKWS from 536 Company RASC commanded by Major Preston John Hurman.
+Page 6 of his company diary written by Captain Parker records this event.